lorenh516/financial_distress/README.md

 ## Task Description:

-Predict which people will experience financial distress in the next two years based on 10 numeric variables, an identification number, and one categorical geographic variable (zip code).
+Predict which people will experience financial distress in the next two years based on:
+* 10 numeric variables
+* an identification number
+* one categorical geographic variable (zip code).

 The outcome variable (label) in the data is SeriousDlqin2yrs.

 ## Contents